 Sorcerers are a race.
-They are not something some random person like you or me can aspire to be.
+They are not something some random person like you or me can become.

-One can only be a Sorcerer if they have the genetic ability to access the magick that is in the air and have magick in their veins.
+One can only be a Sorcerer if they have the genetics to access the magick that is in the air and have magick in their veins.
 Children show signs they can use the magick the moment they are born.
-It shows as sparks in their little baby hands.
+It shows as little white sparks in their little baby hands.

 Magick also exists in the Sorcerer’s veins making them age slower.
 Slow aging only happens after the Sorcerer hits puberty and after they develop their Faud.

 If you are young, and don’t know what puberty is, ask your parents but basically it’s when our bodies begin some significant changes.
 Female bodies and male bodies will develop differently during this time.
 Those born male might experience a time where their voices begin to crack and deepen.
 Those born female might find their bodies filling out or getting ready to one day have a baby 🙂

 Related article: What’s a Faud?
 What’s it for?
 COMING SOON…

 Sorcerers can have children with no magick abilities (Sorcerer-born Humans/Halfhumans).
 Humans can have children who are Sorcerers (Human-born Sorcerers).

 Sorcerers are called “Sorcerers” if they have the genetic ability to use magick and if they have magick in their veins (which keeps them young looking).
 Even if their race is Human or Halfhuman, they will take on the race name “Sorcerer” and go live where Sorcerers live.

 Otherwise, it would be pretty depressing having to live in a world where you outlive everyone around you.